We all know the significance of altering a home’s structural system.

-It can be beneficial, from a remodeling standpoint, to have a general idea of which walls are load bearing in your home.
-This will allow you to budget and ask your structural engineer for feedback on the plans.
+However, understanding the basic concepts of load bearing walls will allow you to budget and ask your structural engineer for feedback on your remodeling plans.

 1) What is a load bearing wall?